Opioid Overdose Prevention/Naloxone (Narcan) Initiative

 What is an overdose “kit”?

 Overdose kits are a handy way to be prepared by having everything needed in one place.
-A bag of some sort is necessary to keep all the pieces together.
+A container of some sort is necessary to keep all the pieces together.
 The kit should include 2 doses of Naloxone (Narcan), 2 alcohol wipes for cleaning the injection site, a pair of gloves, and a set of instructions.
 Some kits include other items, such as a Rescue Breathing mask.

 Who do I call if I use my prescription or if my Naloxone (Narcan) expires and I need a refill?